dmlc/gluon-nlp/docs/examples/nmt/gnmt.md

 # Google NMT on IWSLT 2015 English-Vietnamese Translation

-In this notebook, we going to train Google NMT on IWSLT 2015 English-Vietnamese Dataset.
-The building prcoess includes: 1) load and process dataset and 2) create sampler and DataLoader and 3) build model and 4) write training epochs.
+In this notebook, we are going to train Google NMT on IWSLT 2015 English-Vietnamese Dataset.
+The building prcoess includes four steps: 1) load and process dataset, 2) create sampler and DataLoader, 3) build model, and 4) write training epochs.

 ## Load MXNET and Gluon